Getting started¶

 Support us to get access to parallelization, portfolio optimization, pattern recognition, event projections, limit orders, leverage, and 100+ other hot features!

-While there are many great backtesting packages for Python, vectorbt combines an extremely fast backtester and a data science tool: it excels at processing performance and offers interactive tools to explore complex phenomena in trading.
-With it, you can traverse a huge number of strategy configurations, time periods, and instruments in little time, to explore where your strategy performs best and to uncover hidden patterns in data.
-Accessing and analyzing this information for yourself could give you an information advantage in your own trading.
+While there are many great backtesting packages for Python, VectorBT uniquely combines an extremely fast backtester with a data science toolkit: it excels at raw processing performance while offering interactive tools to explore complex phenomena in trading.
+With it, you can sweep a huge number of strategy configurations, time periods, and instruments in seconds, discover where your strategy performs best, and uncover hidden patterns in data.
+Having this kind of analytical power at your fingertips can give you a real information advantage in your own trading.

 How it works¶

-vectorbt was implemented to address common performance shortcomings of backtesting libraries.
-It builds upon the idea that each instance of a trading strategy can be represented in a vectorized form, so multiple strategy instances can be packed into a single multi-dimensional array, processed in a highly efficient manner, and compared easily.
-It overhauls the traditional OOP approach that represents strategies as classes and other data structures, which are easier to write and extend compared to vectors, but harder to analyze and also require additional effort to do it quickly.
+VectorBT was designed to address common performance shortcomings of backtesting libraries.
+It builds on the idea that each strategy instance can be represented in a vectorized form, so multiple instances can be packed into a single multi-dimensional array, processed highly efficiently, and compared with ease.
+This overhauls the traditional OOP approach, where strategies are represented as classes and other data structures that are easier to write and extend, but harder to analyze at scale and much slower without additional optimization effort.

-Thanks to the time-series nature of trading data, most of the aspects related to backtesting can be translated into vectors.
-Instead of processing one element at a time, vectorization allows us to avoid naive looping and perform the same operation on all elements at the same time.
-The path-dependency problem related to vectorization is solved by using Numba - it allows both writing iterative code and compiling slow Python loops to be run at the native machine code speed.
+Thanks to the time-series nature of trading data, most aspects of backtesting can be translated into vectors.
+Instead of processing one element at a time, vectorization lets you avoid naive looping and apply the same operation to all elements at once.
+The path-dependency problem inherent to vectorization is solved by using compiled backends:

 Example¶

-Let's say we have a complex strategy that has lots of (hyper-)parameters that have to be tuned.
-While brute-forcing all combinations seems to be a rather unrealistic attempt, we can still interpolate, and vectorbt makes exactly this possible.
-It doesn't care whether we have one strategy instance or millions.
-As soon as their vectors can be concatenated into a matrix and we have enough memory, we can analyze them in one go.
+Imagine a complex strategy with many hyperparameters that need to be tuned.
+Brute-forcing every combination might seem infeasible, but we can still interpolate — and VectorBT makes exactly this possible.
+It doesn't care whether you have one strategy instance or millions.
+As long as their vectors can be concatenated into a matrix and you have enough memory, you can analyze them all in one go.

 Let's start with fetching the daily price of Bitcoin: